Unemployed

 - Will I continue to receive my wages if I cannot work due to illness?

 Continued payment of wages during illness is legally required for 104 weeks (2 years).
-If you are sick for a long time, your employer must continue to pay you at least 104% of your wages for 70 weeks.
+If you are ill for a long period of time, your employer must continue to pay you for 104 weeks.
+Your employer must then pay at least 70% of your salary.
 Additional agreements may be included in your collective labor agreement, employment contract or internal company regulations.